Ugchelen

-Ugchelen is part of the municipality of Apeldoorn in the Gelderland province of the Netherlands, and is today seen as a neighbourhood of Apeldoorn.
+Ugchelen is part of the municipality of Apeldoorn in the Gelderland province of the Netherlands, and is today seen as a village.

 Ugchelen is located South West of Apeldoorn and has about 7000 inhabitants.
 Like Apeldoorn, the old village thanked its growth to the paper industry, it had a total of 11 watermills.
+In 1958 a 70-meter high transmission tower was built, the Zendstation Ugchelen.
 In 2006 it received a new water mill called The Bouwhof Mill.

 The most important hospital in the region, Gelre hospital, is located next to Ugchelen.